rdkcentral/ut-core/docs/pages/halUnitTesting_requirements.md

 ### Constraints

 - HAL Testing framework must be independent of RDK upper layers and operate without any dependency.
-- It is expected that the `HTS`, will build with minium effort using the compiler for the platform.
+- It is expected that the `UT`, will build with minium effort using the compiler for the platform.

 ## Feedback loop